by Kara-Leah Grant

 - Draw the connection between these three things – take your energy needs, and your mind’s present state, and deduce from your cravings what type of food you need to eat.

 - Make the BEST choice possible for you at this time – the choice that addresses these needs.

 When my energy vibration gets high and ungrounded and I feel all floaty, I know I need to ground myself.
-I do this by eating heavy, kapha type foods.
+I do this by eating heavy, Kapha type foods.
 Unhealthy choices include pastries, cakes and doughy type concoctions.
-Medium choices include read meat, cheese or wine.
-Best choices include root vegetables – beet root, carrots, kumara and pumpkin.
+Medium choices include red meat, cheese or wine.
+Best choices include root vegetables – beetroot, carrots, kumara and pumpkin.